-For most new parents, sleep quickly becomes an obsession, their most precious commodity.
-Parents of a newborn will happily trade exercise, sex, and time with friends for a shot at catching some Z’s–kind of like how a rat with ad libitum access to cocaine will happily forgo food.
+For most new parents, sleep becomes an obsession, their most precious commodity.
+They will happily trade exercise, sex, and time with friends for just a shot at catching some Z’s–kind of like how a rat with ad libitum access to cocaine will happily forgo food.

 (Yep, this assumes you’re not in sleep-obsession mode already.
 If you are currently in third trimester insomnia hell, my condolences.
 Sadly, the situation is unlikely to improve when your baby arrives.)